Vodkacannon/Simple-Statistics/README.md

 Simple-Statistics
 =================

-A C++ library for computing statistics
+A C++ library for computing statistics.
 The code is old and low quality.